ajcwebdev/ajcwebdev-workers/README.md

 ### Install wrangler with nvm

-*In theory*, you should be able to install `nvm` with `curl`, create a dot-file for my shell, and then include a script.
+*In theory*, you should be able to install `nvm` with `curl`, create a dot-file for your shell, and then include a script.

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | zsh